 As a Linux administrator, you need to keep track of all users' activities.
-It will be helpful when something went wrong in the server.
-You can analyze and investigate the users' activities, and try to find the root cause of the problem.
-There are many ways to monitor users.
+When something goes wrong in the server, you can analyze and investigate the users' activities, and try to find the root cause of the problem.
+There are many ways to monitor users in Linux.
 In this guide, we are going to talk about GNU accounting utilities that can be used to monitor the user activity in Linux.
-The accounting utilities provides the useful information about system usage, such as connections, programs executed, and utilization of system resources.
-These accounting utilities can be installed using psacct or acct package. psacct or acct are same.
-In RPM based based, it is available as psacct, and in DEB based systems it is available as acct.

-Generally, the user's command line history details will be stored in .bash_history file in their $HOME directory.
-Some users might try to edit, modify or delete the history.
 However, the accounting utilities will still be able to retrieve the users activities even though they cleared their command line history completely.
 Because, all process accounting files are owned by root user, and the normal users can't edit them.

-Install psacct or acct
+Install psacct or acct in Linux

 $ sudo yum install psacct